 How is heart failure in kids treated?

-Your child may also be put on a low salt or low fat diet.
-To address your child’s poor growth, your pediatrician could also advise you to give nutritional supplements to your child.
+Your child may also be put on a low salt or low-fat diet.
+To address your child’s poor growth, your paediatrician could also advise you to give nutritional supplements to your child.
 Once your child’s condition improves, it’s now called compensated heart failure.

-If your child suffers from pump failure where her heartbeat is too slow, your pediatrician may recommend a pacemaker to help maintain a normal heart rate.
-For rapid heart rate, medications are usually prescribed.
-Heart transplants are usually recommended if none of the non-surgical interventions are successful.
+If your child suffers from pump failure where her heartbeat is too slow, your paediatrician may recommend a pacemaker to help maintain a normal heart rate.
+For a rapid heart rate, medications are usually prescribed.
+Heart transplants are usually recommended if none of the non-surgical interventions is successful.

 It’s important to know that although heart failure can’t be predicted and no child is immune to it, parents can rest assured that most cases can be treated and defects can be repaired, especially with today’s technological advancements, many of these kids go on to become active and healthy adults.